biotite-dev/biotite/doc/index.rst

             <h2>Analyze sequence data</h2>

-        Work with sequences of any kind: from the usual nucleotide and protein sequences to your own sequence types created from a custom alphabet.
+        Work with sequences of any kind: from the usual nucleotide and protein sequences to structural alphabets like *3Di*.
         Use the rapid and modular alignment tools to identify homologous regions or to map reads.
         Eventually, visualize your results in different *Matplotlib* based